Mo Wang Articles: page 3

 GAINESVILLE, Fla. – In early summer 2019, the University of Florida Warrington College of Business’ Department of Management worked with faculty from one of China’s most prestigious universities, Shanghai Jiao Tong University, to co-organize a workshop highlighting recent research advancements

-Businessman hands holding pen for working in Stacks of paper files searching information business report papers and piles of unfinished documents achieves on laptop computer desk in modern office
+Businessman hands holding a pen while looking through stacks of paper files while a laptop computer sits on the desk in modern office

 Warrington management department ranked No. 1 in research productivity per capita for a second time